DaveOGQ/AutoVendSoftwareAndHardware/README.md

 If you're on Windows:

 1. Open File Explorer.
-2. Open the folder where the `seng300p3` project is stored.
+2. Open the folder where the `AutoVendSoftwareAndHardware` project is stored.
 3. Right-click any empty space and select "Git Bash Here" from the context menu.

 Once you have Git open, the following are some instructions for branching and making pull requests: